Lider rynku Azji i Pacyfiku

 Przeczytaj artykuł

-Czas czytania: 6 minutes
+Czas czytania: 6 minut

 Szybko zmieniający się rynek grafiki i oznakowań wymaga elastycznych rozwiązań, aby nadążyć za zmieniającym się popytem.
 Choć nadal pojawiają się ulepszenia w zakresie szybkości i jakości, są one coraz bardziej marginalne, natomiast szansa na prawdziwe odróżnienie się istnieje w obszarach stosunku jakości do ceny i wszechstronności.